viac92/Web3Fundation_GrantApp/application-template.md

 ## Development Roadmap

-We will implement only a early stage of our infrastructor with this grant.
+We will implement only a early stage of our infrastructure with this grant.

 The goal is to achive a fully functional mechanism for the random selection of the nodes in the fast blockchian and smooth communication between the two blockchains.